 Brief: The MQ-9B is a medium- to high-altitude, long-endurance hunterkiller RPA, primarily tasked with eliminating time-critical and high-value targets in permissive environments.
 Additional roles include CAS, CSAR, precision strike, armed overwatch, target development/designation, and terminal weapon guidance.
 The MQ-9 fulfills a secondary tactical ISR role utilizing its Multispectral Targeting System-B (MTS-B), upgraded Lynx SAR, and/or Gorgon Stare wide-area surveillance (fielded on seven modified aircraft).
-MTS-B integrates EO/ IR, color/ monochrome daylight TV, imageintensified TV, and a laser designator/ illuminator.
+MTS-B integrates EO/IR, color/monochrome daylight TV, imageintensified TV, and a laser designator/illuminator.
 MTS-B provides FMV as separate video streams or fused together.
-The MQ-9 employs SAR for

-JDAM targeting and dismounted target tracking.
-A Reaper system comprises three aircraft, GCS, LOS/BLOS satellite and terrestrial data links, support equipment/personnel, and crews for deployed 24-hour operations.
+The MQ-9 employs SAR for JDAM targeting and dismounted target tracking.
+A Reaper system comprises three aircraft, upgraded Block 30 GCS, LOS/BLOS satellite and terrestrial data links, support equipment/personnel, and crews for deployed 24-hour operations.
 MQ-9B debuted in combat in Afghanistan in 2007.
 The fleet is split between earlier Block 1 and later Block 5 aircraft that are retrofitted to meet operational needs.
-Extended Range (ER) mods add external fuel tanks, a four-bladed propeller, engine alcohol/water injection, heavyweight landing gear, longer wings and tail surfaces, and other enhancements.
-A total of 106 Block 1 aircraft were upgraded to ER standards through 2020, and the Block 5 fleet is currently undergoing mods.
-General Atomics successfully flew the future MQ-9 Multi-Domain Operations (M2DO) configuration for the first time Nov.
-10, 2022.
-M2DO offers enhanced data link and control robustness, plug-and-play system integration, and double the power to integrate future advanced sensors, systems, and algorithms.
-M2DO enhancements include anti-jam GPS, Link 16, internet-protocol and modular mission system architecture, enhanced C2 resiliency, and greater flight autonomy/automation.
-Ongoing mods include ER conversions, DAS-4 high-definition EO/IR sensor, data link, GPS, and Gorgon Stare improvements, reliability mods, and capability enhancements.
-The service is transitioning the fleet from counterinsurgency to future roles in or near contested airspace.
-Reapers demonstrated a maritime support, C2, and ISR role flying from forward operating locations in the Pacific as well as conducting tactical SATCOM Automatic Take-Off and Land Capability (ATLC) operations in 2022.
-ATLC enables MQ-9 to operate from any airfield in the world without a line-ofsight ground station vastly increasing its flexibility.
-USAF plans to retire Block 1s by 2024 followed by the highest-time Block 5 airframes through 2027.
+Extended Range (ER) mods adding external fuel tanks, a four-bladed propeller, engine alcohol/water injection, heavyweight landing gear, longer wings and tail surfaces, and other enhancements were completed fleetwide in 2023.
+The future Multi-Domain Operations (M2DO) configuration flew for the first time in 2022, and will add enhanced data link and control robustness, plug-and-play system integration, and double the power to integrate future advanced sensors, systems, and algorithms.
+M2DO enhancements will include antijam GPS, Link 16, internet-protocol and modular mission system architecture, enhanced C2 resiliency, and greater flight autonomy/automation.
+Ongoing mods include DAS-4 high-definition EO/IR sensor and capability enhancements.
+The service is transitioning the fleet from counterinsurgency to future roles in or near contested airspace and Reapers have recently demonstrated maritime support, C2, and ISR roles flying from forward operating locations in the Pacific.
+Developmental Automatic Take-Off and Land Capability (ATLC) is enabling MQ-9 to operate from airfields worldwide without a line-of-sight ground station, vastly increasing flexibility.
+An AFSOC crew also demonstrated flying three MQ-9s simultaneously and using the aircraft as a mothership to launch smaller, networked UAS in 2023.
+USAF plans to retire all Block 1s in 2024 followed by the highest-time Block 5 airframes through 2027.
 Plans call for retaining 140 Reapers through 2035, until a more survivable, flexible, and advanced platform can be fielded.
-An MQ-9 was lost in a high-profile mid-air collision with a Russian Su-27 following a botched intercept in international airspace over the Black Sea on March 14, 2023.
+An MQ-9 was lost in a high-profile midair collision with a Russian Su-27 following a botched intercept over the Black Sea on March 14, 2023, and two were damaged by Russian fighters in incidents over Syria that July.
+Two more MQ-9s were shot down by Houthi rebels in